 Leslie Hakim-Dowek is a visual artist of Lebanese origin based in London.
-Her practice mainly focuses on issues of identity, migration and memory often combining photography, archival material and creative writing.
-She is a senior lecturer in photography at the University of Portsmouth and was the visual advisor for the AHRC project Ottoman Pasts, Present Cities: Cosmopolitanism and Transcultural Memories Research project (2013-14) which included a conference, workshops and an exhibition, Birkbeck College.
-She curated for the latter the group exhibition East and West: Visualising the Ottoman City which took place at the Peltz Gallery - (online version of catalogue: www.issuu.com/vtoc).
+War and wilderness are over-arching themes in her practice as stories of warfare and our abuse of the environment both stem from man’s struggle to control, tame and own the wilderness.
+Often related to her homeland, her practice also focuses on issues of identity, migration and memory combining photography, archival material and creative writing.
+She is a senior lecturer in photography at the University of Portsmouth and was the visual advisor for the AHRC project Ottoman Pasts, Present Cities: Cosmopolitanism and Transcultural Memories Research project which included a conference, workshops and a group exhibition at the Peltz Gallery, Birkbeck College which she curated: East and West: Visualising the Ottoman City (online version of print catalogue: www.issuu.com/vtoc).

 She has widely exhibited in the UK and abroad including solo and group exhibitions at Modern Art Oxford; Manchester City Art Gallery, Photofusion, Impressions Gallery, National Media Museum and Montreal Mois de la Photo.